 Sizing notes: This bra runs 2-12 rather than in traditional bra sizes.
 It’s designed to provide medium support for B/C cups, however I’ve had A/B/C/D/DD ladies wear this bra and love it, so it’s definitely worth a try.
 I call this the most universal bra at lululemon.
 As for determining which size to order, the numbered sizing corresponds to band sizes (4=32, 6=34, 8=36, etc.).
 Larger cup sizes may need to size up in the numbered size to balance coverage/support needs.

-There are even a couple colors on markdown in the We Made Too Much section of the website.
+There is currently 1 color in the high neck on markdown in the We Made Too Much section of the website.

 As the name suggests, this bra is designed for run.
 Meaning it’ll work great for any high-impact activity that includes running or jumping (bootcamps, CrossFit, Orange Theory, HIIT classes of any kind).